julietrajan/GitHub-Copilot-Innovation-Challenge/readme.md

 ---

-## Task 9 - Use MCP to connect Copilot to project context
+## Task 9 - Use MCP to connect GitHub Copilot to project context

 ### Objective
-Demonstrate how MCP can provide external or structured context to Copilot during development.
+Demonstrate how MCP can provide external or structured context to GitHub Copilot during development.

 ### Activities